 - Representatives from community groups and the media

-Cal EMA Regional staff are assigned to assist LEPCs as liaisons.
+Cal OES Regional staff are assigned to assist LEPCs as liaisons.

 CUPAs prepare local Area Plans for hazmat emergencies based on the inventories and MSDSs information.
 These plans form the basis for the regional emergency plans developed and updated annually by the LEPCs.
 CUPAs are represented on the SERC and on the LEPCs.

 You can make a difference in attending an LEPC meeting or by joining your LEPC.

 For questions contact Brian Abeel, phone: (916) 845-8768 or email: firstname.lastname@example.org

 State Statute and Regulation:

 Statute: Health and Safety Code, Chapter 6.95, Article 1.

 Regulation: Title 19, California Code of Regulations, Section 2720 et. seq.

 Federal Related Statute: United States Code, Title 42, Section 11001 et. seq.